gutenbergtools/gutenbergsite/site/help/errata.md

 Errata reports, typos, etc. are welcome and appreciated.
 Please visit the [contact information](/about/contact_information.html) page for the current correct email address to send reports to.

-It is necessary to report the full title, author, and eBook number of the text you are correcting.
-We have multiple editions of some texts, like Homer's "Odyssey", and unless you tell us exactly what eBook you mean we have to spend much time searching and guessing which file you were reading.
+It is important to report the full title, author, and eBook number of the text you are correcting.
+We have multiple editions of some texts, like Homer's "Odyssey," and unless you tell us exactly what eBook you mean we have to spend much time searching and guessing which file you were reading.
 It is important to specify that you are reporting errors found in the text, html, .mobi or .epub file.

 It is usually easiest to cut and paste the line where the error is into your e-mail, with your comment.